 Create to Regenerate — Minimize waste and create in such a way that lasts–so others can follow in your footsteps.

 Recognize that Impact Matters — Everything we do, no matter how big or small, has an impact with ripple effects.
-Take the time to assess whether we are having the impact we intend.
+We take the time to assess whether we are having the impact we intend.
+We also recognize that good and bad outcomes are the result of the systems we create.
+We engage in antiracist actions to transform the systems that produce racial and social disparities.
 Amplify the good and “teflon” the bad.

 Center for Transformative Action